 3. Dealing with filthy, wet rugs

-One of the very best things about summer must is saying goodbye to filth-caked, sodden turnout rugs.
+One of the very best things about the change in seasons must be saying goodbye to filth-caked, sodden turnout rugs.
 Who needs the gym when you’ve dragged off a rug weighing twice what it did that morning, before wrestling it onto an overhead rail in a vain attempt to dry it overnight?

 4. Filling haynets

 Ah, they look so innocent, those little mesh creations.
 Odd, then, that they somehow develop a life of their own when you’re trying to pack hay in — twisting up and cleverly hiding the drawstring beneath a tangled mass of hay.
-Internet forums are full of advice on ways to make this job quicker and easier, but filling haynets remains on the annoying list for many.
+Internet forums are full of advice on ways to make this job quicker and easier, but filling haynets remains on “I’d rather not” list for many.

 5. Mucking out

 Perhaps the ultimate necessary evil of horse ownership, mucking out is an obvious contender when it comes to least favourite jobs.
 Whether it’s mucky mares, box-walkers who stir things into an unholy poo porridge or bed trashers who wreck banks with reckless abandon, mucking out can be trusted to leave you smelling like you slept on the muck heap.

 6. Sweeping up woes

 While we’re on the subject of mucking out, sweeping up is another chore which rates low on the enjoyment scale (even if you love the look of immaculately-swept concrete).
 Bad enough pushing a broom, but when a gale is blowing and bedding takes on a life of its own, sweeping up is no fun at all.

 7. Tack cleaning

 This one is a bit of a Marmite job — while some take real pride in keeping their leatherwork gleaming and supple, for others tack cleaning is only rendered bearable by copious cups of coffee (other beverages are available…) and one eye on the TV.
 Just don’t forget to cover the kitchen table in newspaper to avoid complaints about saddle soap patches from non-horsey members of the family.